-In both ICD-9-CM and ICD-10-CM, the code for fetal and neonatal jaundice (unspecified), does not include jaundice in preterm infants, which has a unique code, 774.2 (ICD-9-CM) and P59.0 (ICD-10-CM), Neonatal jaundice associated with preterm delivery.
+Code 774.6, Unspecified fetal and neonatal jaundice, specifically excludes jaundice in preterm infants, which has its own code of 774.2, Neonatal jaundice associated with preterm delivery.
 The SNOMED CT concept of "Neonatal jaundice associated with preterm delivery" (73749009) is therefore excluded as a potential mapping target.